 PC029 Guidelines for the Chief Executive Performance Appraisal Process

-This circular outlines the framework for Chief Executive performance reviews in the South Australian Public Sector for 2018-19.
+This Circular outlines the framework for Chief Executive performance management and development in the South Australian Public Sector for 2019-20.

-This document outlines the critical timeframes and responsibilities for the Chief Executive Performance Agreement.
+This document outlines the critical timeframes and responsibilities for the Chief Executive Performance Appraisal Process.

 Chief Executive Performance Agreement Template